apollo-ng/PiGI/software/README.md

-# pyGI/webGI - A sweet software suite for the PiGI
+# pyGI/webGI - A software suite for the PiGI

-Python/HTML5/CSS/JS/Websocket software suite for collecting, distributing, monitoring and analyzing ionizing radiation impulses detected by the PiGI-Module.
+Python/HTML5/CSS/JS/Websocket software suite for collecting, distributing, monitoring, mapping and analyzing ionizing radiation counts detected by the PiGI-Module.

 ## Sneak-Preview: Development screenshots in action